-Dr. Irbaz Hameed completed two years of clinical research fellowship in cardiothoracic surgery at New York Presbyterian/Weill Cornell Medicine and is currently an integrated cardiothoracic surgery resident at Yale.
-In addition to conference presentations, he has authored several book chapters and over ninety peer-reviewed publications in high impact journals including The Lancet, JAMA, Circulation and Journal of American College of Cardiology.
-He serves as associate editor of Journal of Cardiac Surgery and is editorial board member and reviewer for multiple peer-reviewed journals.
-His research focuses on the clinical outcomes of cardiothoracic surgery procedures, and the methodology of randomized controlled trials, observational studies, and meta-analyses.
-Among other positions, he currently serves as President of the Yale Residents’ and Fellows’ Senate and is an executive of the Thoracic Surgery Residents’ Association.
+Hospital ResidentDr.
+Irbaz Hameed is currently an integrated cardiothoracic surgery resident at Yale.
+In addition to presenting at different conferences, he has authored several book chapters and over hundred peer-reviewed publications in high-impact journals, including The Lancet, JAMA, Circulation, and the Journal of the American College of Cardiology.
+He serves as associate editor for the Journal of Cardiac Surgery and Frontiers in Cardiovascular Medicine and is an editorial board member and reviewer for multiple peer-reviewed journals.
+His translational research is in neurocardiology where he studies organ recovery after warm ischemia using single-cell and spatial multi-omics profiling technologies, with a particular emphasis on the heart-brain axis.
+His clinical research centers on cardiac surgical outcomes and the methodology of randomized controlled trials, observational studies, and meta-analyses.
+Among other positions, he currently serves as President of the Yale Residents’ and Fellows’ Senate, and is an executive of the Society of Thoracic Surgeons and Thoracic Surgery Residents’ Association.

 Hospital ResidentCaroline completed her undergraduate education at the University of Delaware before earning her medical degree from Sidney Kimmel Medical College at Thomas Jefferson University in Philadelphia, PA.
 She is an Integrated Cardiothoracic Surgery Resident at Yale pursuing a career in adult cardiac surgery with interests in both aortic and robotic cardiac surgery.

 Hospital ResidentDustin completed his undergraduate education at the University of Southern California, followed by his medical education at the Keck School of Medicine.
 He is currently an Integrated Cardiothoracic Surgery Resident at Yale and plans to pursue a career in adult cardiac surgery.